HL7/davinci-epdx/input/pagecontent/FHIRAccessPermissions.md

 {% include style_insert_table_blue.html %}

 <div class="stu-note">
-<b><i>This page has been updated to redlect the release of the CMS Prior Authorization Rule (CMS-0057).
+<b><i>This page has been updated to reflect the release of the CMS Prior Authorization Rule (CMS-0057).
 The changes have been made to stay in sync with the bulk transfer requirements of the rule.
 </i></b>
 </div>

-The PDex IG implements APIs that require external entities to be granted access to a sub-set of records via FHIR APIs.
+The PDex IG implements APIs which require external entities to be granted access to a sub-set of records via FHIR APIs.
 SMART Scopes enable permissions and actions to be enforced based upon the type of resource.
 SMART Scopes are less effective at restricting data within a resource type.
 This page on FHIR Access Permissions outlines a method that could use the FHIR Group resource to track access